 North Carolina Community College Transfers

-If an Associate in Arts or Associate in Science degree has not been conferred, then all transfer work will be evaluated on an individual basis.
+If an Associate in Arts or Associate in Science degree has not been conferred, then all transfer work with be evaluated on an individual basis.
 College level work must be completed with a 'C' or better grade from a regionally accredited institution to be considered for transfer credit.
 The Applicant must be eligible to return to each institution attended.
-You can search the following link to determine which course credits from North Carolina Community College's will transfer for credit to University of Mount Olive: NCCC & MOC Course Equivalency List.
+You can search the following link to determine which course credits from the North Carolina Community Colleges will transfer for credit to the University of Mount Olive: NCCC & UMO Course Equivalency List.

 The following University of Mount Olive Schools prescribe how a student may transfer from the North Caroline Community College (NCCC) system to the University of Mount Olive (UMO) in order to complete a four year degree.